Shogunkayo/PES_Notes/DSA/A5-Sparse Matrix.md

 # MULTILIST
 ----

 > What is a multilist data structure?
 Can we call a doubly linked list as a multilist?
-Mention the applications of a multilist data structure.>
+Mention the applications of a multilist data structure.
-- A multilist is a special type of linekd list where each node contains two or more pointers
+- A multilist is a special type of linked list where each node contains two or more pointers

 - Doubly linked list is not a multilist